TheLilUser/altifonts/README.md

 # altifonts

 ## ℹ Subject
 This is an open-source project created with the purpose to unify all the typefaces made and showcase the latest updates.

-It's important to be aware of the licensing before using.
+## ℹ Informations
+- If you would like to report something about my fonts, please use the [issue tracker](https://github.com/Jeiii20/altifonts/issues).
+All of the feedbacks will be welcomed and attended in a due time.
+- If you would like to use some of my fonts in your projects, it's advisable to always use the latest versions of the font to have access to the new glyphs.
+- Before using any font, please consult the licensing of each one of them to be clear with the usage policy.

-## License
+## 📖 License
 This project is licensed under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International.

 ### You are free to: